rome/tools/website/src/_includes/docs/getting-started.md

 Install `rome` using your preferred node package manager.
 We require a minimum Node version of v14.18.

-> RECOMMENDATION: we recommend **not** installing the binary globally, instead install the binary
+> RECOMMENDATION: we recommend **not** installing the binary globally, instead please install the binary
 > locally to your project.
 You can also use `npx`, `pnpx` or `yarn dlx` to run `rome@next`.